Skip to a section:

 The TOEFL test is offered over 50 times a year at secure, ETS-authorized test centers around the world.
 There are more than 4,000 TOEFL test centers worldwide, and you can use the official TOEFL website to find one near you.

-Registration opens 5-6 months before each test date, and, as seats for each test are limited, it is highly recommended that you register early to ensure you get a spot for your desired date and location.
+Registration opens 5-6 months before each test date.
+It is highly recommended that you register early to ensure you get a spot for your desired date and location.

 The test fee varies depending on where you take the test, but typically ranges between USD $180 - 300.
 This covers your registration fee, your score report, and 4 score reports sent to institutions you select.
-Additional fees for late registration, rescheduling, and cancelling may occur.
+There are additional fees for late registration, rescheduling, and cancelling a test.

-After taking the test, you will receive a score between 0 and 30 for each section (reading, listening, speaking, and writing), with a total score of 0 to 120 for the entire test.
+Each of the four sections (reading, listening, speaking, and writing) is scored from 0 to30, with a total score of 0 to 120 for the entire test.

-Your TOEFL test scores will be available to you 10 days after taking the test and will be valid for 2 years.
+Your TOEFL test scores will be available to you approximately 6 days after taking the test and will be valid for 2 years.

 Additionally, as part of your test registration, you have the option to select up to 4 institutions that will automatically be sent your TOEFL test scores.
 This is particularly useful in situations where the test has been taken close to university application deadlines — it can help speed up the process.